Enhancing Genome Editing Using Repair Templates

 We are interested in developing partnerships with outstanding academic scientists to pursue advancements in template-based CRISPR-Cas genome editing.
 Homology directed repair (HDR) approaches enable defined sequence changes and insertions by utilizing donor templates to instruct cellular repair of a CRISPR-Cas induced break of genomic DNA.
 Achieving HDR in plants requires generating and screening hundreds of plants with success rates varying among experiments.
 To help realize the potential of genome editing we recognize the need to support innovation with monetary grants, access to leading-edge technologies, and knowledgeable collaborators.

-What We Are Investigating
+What We Are Seeking

 - Solutions for enhancing the recovery of template-based CRISPR-Cas editing including: